 God’s Timing and Protection

-While he was there, a group of Jews made a pledge to kill him when he was transported from one place to another.
+While he was there, a group of Jews pledged to kill him when he was transported from one place to another.
 But, once again, God supernaturally protected him by exposing the plot.

 We, too, can rest in God’s timing and protection, if we seek to live our lives to please Him.
 Though Paul would eventually die a martyr’s death, it would be in God’s timing.